bushrascode/CKAD-Exercises/5-services-and-networking/b. services.md

 </details>

-**2. Create a Pod using the 'httpd:alpine' image and expose it via a NodePort service named 'httpd-nodeport' on node port 30001, setting both the port and targetPort to 80.
-Then, get the node the Pod is assigned to, display its IP address, and access the Pod using {NodeIP}:30001**
+**2. Create a Pod using the <code>httpd:alpine</code> image and expose it via a NodePort service named <code>httpd-nodeport</code> on node port 30001, setting both the port and targetPort to 80.
+Then, get the node the Pod is assigned to, display its IP address, and access the Pod using <code>{NodeIP}:30001</code>**

 <details><summary>Solution</summary>